 User issues, however, are a different story altogether.
 Because they’re influenced by behavior and usage habits, they tend to pop up time and time again.
 And because a lot of human beings are inherently programmed a certain way, several user issues share a common ground.
 One such issue that you’ll find in almost all modern computer systems is the presence of duplicate files.
 What it simply means is having multiple copies of the same file, be it photos from your latest holiday to one file getting downloaded several times to many copies of that Word document that you’d been working on for some time.

 Duplicate files is a problem because not only they clutter the hard drive, they also take up precious disk space, especially if the duplicates are of a particularly large file.
 Windows by default doesn’t come with a feature that can get rid of these pesky duplicates with ease.
 On the contrary, it can become quite a challenge to clean up duplicates because folder structures can get out of hand really fast.
-Luckily, there’s a good selection of third-party tools out there that can do the job for you, and do it well.
-In this list, we take a look at some of the best duplicate file finders for Windows, both free and paid:
+Luckily, there’s a good selection of third-party duplicate file finders out there that can do the job for you, and do it well.
+In this list, we take a look at some of the best duplicate file finders for Windows which you can use in 2019.

 Note: When looking for duplicates in your system, always remember to limit your search to just your user folders and not “clean up” anything from the operating system’s folders, as that can negatively impact the stability and working of your computer.